 Obtain an image -- of one of the formats .jpg, .png, or .gif -- no larger than 100 pixels by 100 pixels.
-(You can find one on the Web, or create it in some application, etc.) Write a Racket definition giving a descriptive name to this image (copying or inserting the image into your DrRacket definitions window).
+(You can find one on the Web, or create it in some application, etc.) Write a Scheme definition giving a descriptive name to this image (inserting the image into your DrScheme definitions window).

-Then, write an expression that uses overlay, above, or beside (your choice) with this name you've defined to use this image with another image of your choice.
+Then, write an expression that uses add-print with this name you've defined to add this image atop another image of your choice.